LOCALIZATION: PREMISE AND PRECIS

 However vast were the resources used to create industrial society, they were never limitless.
-Climate disruption, a consequence of their use, is intensifying; energy production will soon peak and decline; and technological innovation while easing our transition will not fundamentally change it.
+Climate disruption, an unanticipated consequence of their use, is intensifying; cheap energy is a gift now gone, crude oil production will soon peak and decline; and technological innovation while easing our transition will not fundamentally change it.
 We can accept transition as inevitable, but the form of our response is not preordained.
-Localization, with its focus on place-based living within the limits of nearby natural systems, is a plausible response with several unexpected aspects.
+Localization, with its focus on place-based living within the limits of nearby natural systems, is a plausible response with several unexpected aspects to recommend it.

-Our avoidance of change will end.
+Certainly, our clever avoidance of significant and long-lasting behavior change will end.
 We may struggle to radically simplify our lives but biophysical reality will allow no other choice.
-Dismal as this sounds, it makes transition easier by unburdening practitioners.
-The details here are fascinating with reality and enlightened self-interest creating a self-motivated process.
+Dismal as this sounds, it makes many aspsects of transition easier by unburdening practitioners.
+The details here are fascinating with reality and enlightened self-interest creating a self-motivating process.
 Nonetheless, there are ways to intervene that can hasten the goal of positive localization.

 A barrier to our changing is not the lure of the status quo but our familiarity bias, an issue tied to our mental model of a situation.
 This is hopeful since mental models can be altered.
 One way, pre-familiarization, has us come to deeply know the not yet present, thus helping us feel at home in a life not yet inhabited.

 Leopold, known for the land ethic, also wrote about a less appreciated conservation aesthetic focused on satisfaction derived from the hidden riches of living lightly.
 The coming transition will require of us new competencies, creative footprint reduction and new ways of interacting.
 Fortunately, empirical research shows that we find the related pursuit of competence, frugality and participation to be intrinsically satisfying.
 Localization entails ordinary days with embedded benefits.